Pennsylvania Limited Tort

 Choosing limited tort may seem like you are unable to recover reimbursement for costs related to the crash.
 However, you may still obtain compensation for your economic expenses like medical bills, rehab, and lost wages.
 Even non-economic damages, like pain and suffering, are recoverable if your situation meets one of the exceptions we’ve named above.
 For example, you may receive full reimbursement if your injuries are considered a “serious impairment of body function or permanent disfigurement.”
 The best thing to do is to speak with an experienced attorney about your situation.
 Our firm offers free consultations to help victims determine whether an exception may allow them to file a claim for full recovery.

 Dealing with the Insurance Company

 Many insurance adjusters will make crash victims think that because they have limited tort coverage, that they cannot recover for pain and suffering, loss of consortium, and more.
 Giving this impression helps the insurer reduce their payouts, which means less money for deserving victims and more for them.

 However, if an exception applies to you, then you should recover for the full range of damages.
 An experienced attorney can help you avoid waiving your right to receive non-economic damages by saying or signing something that could be used against you.
 In general, insurance companies tend to pay far more to claimants who have attorney representation.
 And if you’re recovering from auto accident injuries, the last thing you want to do is fight with the insurance company.
 That’s where we come in.

-At Gay & Chacker, our attorneys are committed to obtaining maximum compensation for our clients.
+At Gay & Chacker, our personal injury attorneys are committed to obtaining maximum compensation for our clients.
 If they have limited tort insurance coverage but an exception applies to their case, we fight for full tort reimbursement.
 If you were injured in a crash and have limited tort coverage, call our firm at (215) 567-7955 for a free, no-obligation consultation.
 We will discuss your legal rights and how to obtain the most compensation possible.